 Protection of the marine environment and the surrounding area

 The local conditions such as geography, hydrological/meteorological, and tides

+Port and anchorage facility capacity

+Emergency rescue and search-and-rescue (SAR) capabilities

+Dangerous cargo hazards

+Inter-regional traffic coordination mechanisms.

 Whilst there are many different risk management methodologies, IALA offers three risk management tools for assessing the risks in waterways when initiating and planning a VTS.
 Annex A contains a list of considerations (many of which are incorporated in the IALA risk management toolbox), to assist in: